dead-claudia/mithril-helpers/README.md

 # mithril-helpers

-Just a collection of Mithril helpers, all written in pure ES5.
+Just a collection of Mithril helpers.
+Each helper features two variants: `.js` for a CommonJS + global bundle targeting a baseline of ES5.1 and `.mjs` for an ES module targeting a baseline of ES6, and they all feature TypeScript definitions alongside them.
+The `index.js` file specifically targets CommonJS only.
+No direct support for AMD/RequireJS loaders exist.

 ## Installation